lnxpy/hashnode/cl5wozgjs02g77gnvcb2n40ij.md

 There is a well-structured RESTful service behind PasteMe which allows users to paste their snippets and code blocks to the powerful PlanetScale databases by using `pasteme-cli` package.
 The endpoints are designed responsively, meaning all developers from other platforms can build their own tools and interact with PasteMe's APIs in their products.

 #### 2.1.
 PasteMe webservice
-- Dynamic section showing the PyPi package statistics and GitHub repos' stars.
+- Dynamic section showing the PyPI package statistics and GitHub repos' stars.
 - Showing the pasted source codes in popular light and dark themes + line number.
 - An [asciinema](https://asciinema.org/) cast player showing the setup process and how you can start using PasteMe.
 - A perfect auto-generated API documentation for developers.